DCC-EX/EX-Installer-Configs/README.md

 # EX-Installer-Configs

-Repository for product configuration and supported device configuration for EX-Installer
+This repository contains the JSON formatted configuration information utilised by [EX-Installer](https://github.com/DCC-EX/EX-Installer).

+Refer to the EX-Installer repository and documentation on how to maintain these configuration files.